Selkirk transmitting station

 The Selkirk transmitting station is a telecommunications facility located next to Lindean Loch, near Selkirk in the Scottish Borders.
 It includes a 229.1 m high guyed steel lattice mast, surmounted by a UHF television transmitting antenna array, which brings the overall height of the structure to 238.8 m.
 It is owned and operated by Arqiva.

 Services

-It is the main television broadcasting station for the Borders area, and is the first high power main station in the United Kingdom to be upgraded as part of digital switchover.
+It is the main television broadcasting station for the Borders area, and was the first high power main station in the United Kingdom to be upgraded as part of digital switchover.
 This upgrade was completed on 20 November 2008, when the analogue signal was turned off and replaced by high power digital television signals.

 Selkirk also broadcasts a number of radio services, including local commercial station Greatest Hits Radio Scottish Borders and North Northumberland, national station Classic FM, and DAB multiplexes from the BBC and Digital One.

 History

+Selkirk was built by the Independent Television Authority (ITA) in 1961 in order to bring the commercial franchisee Border Television to south east Scotland, using the 405 line monochrome system on VHF channel 13.

+The other Border Television transmitter was the Caldbeck transmitting station, which opened in September 1961.
+Border Television started broadcasting on December 1 1961.
+The first broadcaster was the announcer Mary Marquis.